Observation-Augmented Contextual Multi-Armed Bandits for Robotic Search and Exploration: Background

 \subsection{Contextual Multi-Armed Bandits}

-CMAB is a reinforcement learning problem which requires iterating between two key steps: inference over latent parameters that enable prediction of expected outcomes (based on prior outcomes), and option selection given available parameter information.
-Although CMABs appear simple compared to other frameworks for sequential decision making under uncertainty, such as MDPs \cite{kochenderfer2015decision} and POMDPs \cite{kurniawati2022partially}, the scope of applications for CMABs is very broad and has long been studied and applied in areas such as recommendation systems and finance \cite{bouneffouf2020}.
+A CMAB is a reinforcement learning problem which iterates between two steps: inference over latent parameters that enable prediction of expected outcomes (based on prior outcomes), and option selection given available parameter estimates.
+Although apparently simple compared to other sequential decision making problems, such as MDPs \cite{kochenderfer2015decision} and POMDPs \cite{kurniawati2022partially}, the scope of CMAB applications is broad and long studied in areas such as recommendation systems and finance \cite{bouneffouf2020}.

 CMABs typically aim to minimize cumulative regret, i.e. the difference between optimal and selected option outcomes.
 Bayes' theorem is primarily used to infer latent predictive model parameters between option selections.
-However, this requires adequate models of uncertainties, including those arising from observations obtained by the bandit.
-Whereas such observations are usually only available in bandit settings after options are selected, the problem of handling uncertainties from observations available outside of the option selection is examined here for the first time and addressed further in Sec. \ref{sec: data_association}.
+However, this requires adequate models of uncertainties, including those arising from observations obtained by the agent.
+Whereas such observations are usually available in bandit settings only after options are selected, the problem of handling uncertainties from observations available outside of option selection is examined here for the first time and addressed in Sec. \ref{sec: data_association}.
 For option selection, $\varepsilon$-greedy, strategies based on the upper confidence bound (UCB) \cite{auer2002}, and Thompson sampling (TS) \cite{thompson1933} are well-known, but often require many iterations or heuristics to achieve good performance.
 More recently, active inference-based option selection methods have been shown to identify the best option with fewer iterations, though in certain cases they may potentially get stuck in local minima \cite{markovic2021,wakayamaICRA2023}.